ableplayer/ableplayer/README.md

 -   **id** - required; any unique ID
 -   **data-able-player** - required
+-   **width** - width of the media player in pixels.
+For video, this value should reflect the target width of the media itself.
+If not provided will default to 480.
 -   **data-start-time** - optional; time at which you want the audio to start playing (in seconds)
 -   **autoplay** - optional; play media automatically when page loads.
 For accessibility reasons, this is *not* recommended unless user is sure to *expect* media to automatically start.
 For example, autoplay could reasonably be used in conjunction with data-start-time in a media search application.
 -   **data-transcript-div** - optional; id of an external div in which to display the interactive transcript.